-Enabling and Disabling Modules

-If you switch from the Configuration tab to the Modules tab, you can enable and disable modules on your site.
-All modules that have been installed on your site appear in a categorized list as shown below.

-Insert 1223_03_17_Modules_List.png

-To enable the module, simply select the check box next to the module you want to enable.
-To disable the module simply deselect the check box.

-Some modules have an uninstall process that cleans up the database or associated files.
-You can access the uninstall process by clicking the Uninstall link.
-Only uninstall a module if you are certain you will not use it in the future.

-Drupal 7 also includes the ability to install a module either directly from the Drupal.org website or from a downloaded installation package.
-The process for doing so is exactly the same as the process for installing themes which we covered earlier in the chapter.

 Shortcuts

 The new Drupal 7 shortcut bar can be accessed by clicking on the drop down arrow at the top right of the screen.
-The shortcut bar appears as follows by default.
+The shortcut bar appears as follows by default:

-Insert 1223_02_04_Shortcut Bar.png
+Insert image 1223_03_04.png

 By default, all users will share the same shortcuts.
 However, you can add additional sets of shortcuts.
 To configure the Shortcuts, click on the Shortcuts link from the Configuration and modules section.

-Insert 1223_03_18_Configure_Shortcuts.png
+Insert image 1223_04_18.png

 From this screen, you can switch between different shortcut sets (if you have more than one in the system), or you can create new shortcut sets.
 To create a new set of shortcuts, simply enter a new name and then select the Save configuration link.
 You will now be taken to a screen where you can configure which shortcuts are in the set.
+The following image shows the result of creating a new set of shortcuts called "Content Editor Shortcuts":

-Insert 1223_03_19_Customize_Shortcuts.png
+Insert image 1223_04_19.png

-You can also reach the customization screen by clicking the Edit shortcuts button at the top right hand corner of the shortcut bar.
+You can also reach the customization screen by clicking on the Edit shortcuts button at the top right hand corner of the shortcut bar.
 Each set of shortcuts can have up to 8 links within it.
-To add a shortcut, click the Add shortcut link.
-You will be prompted for a name and path for the shortcut.
+To add a shortcut, click on the Add shortcut link.
+You will be prompted for a Name and Path for the shortcut:

-Insert 1223_03_20_Add_Shortcut.png
+Insert image 1223_04_20.png

-After you have entered the information to you satisfaction, click the Save button.
+After you have entered the information to you satisfaction, click on the Save button.

 This process can be a little more time consuming since you need to find the correct paths for each shortcut you want to add.
-To make things easier, you can also click one of the + icons that appear throughout the site.
+To make things easier, you can also click on one of the + icons that appear throughout the site:

-Insert 1223_03_21_Add_Shortcut_Link.png
+Insert image 1223_04_21.png

 Edit Anywhere

 You may have noticed a Configure Block link in several of the screen shots for this chapter and the previous chapter.
-For example, the Configure block link appears in the help text on the Search settings page.
+For example, the Configure block link appears in the help text on the Search settings page:

-Insert 1223_03_22_Configure_Block.png
+Insert image 1223_04_22.png

+Depending on the theme you have installed, the appearance of the Configure block link may look different, and may only appear if you mouse over a block.

 When you put your mouse over the Configure block link, the extents of the block will be surrounded with a dashed line so you can easily tell what you are working with.
-If you click the link, you will be taken to the edit page where you can make any needed changes.
+If you click on the link, you will be taken to the edit page where you can make any needed changes to the block including changing visibility, changing titles, and so on.

 This functionality is part of the new edit anywhere functionality that has been added to Drupal 7.
-In Drupal 6, a few themes, i.e. Zen, implemented similar functionality, but now you can take advantage of this functionality in any theme.
+In Drupal 6, a few themes, such as Zen, implemented similar functionality, but now you can take advantage of this functionality in any theme.
 Edit anywhere is not just limited to blocks either.
 You can also edit menus directly.

 Configuring Date and Time Display